Return to Capitol Reef National Park

 Capitol Gorge Trail, including the Tanks (Capitol Reef National Park, UT)

 The mostly level and shady Capitol Gorge Trail continues up the narrow canyon where the scenic Capitol Gorge Road ends.
 A geological cousin of nearby Grand Wash, Capitol Gorge also played a central role in the area’s human history.
-For … Continue reading
+For nearly 80 years, despite its extreme narrows, the canyon was the only reliable transit point …

 Lower South Desert Overlook (Capitol Reef National Park, UT)